 Literature and Composition 1: 1 credit - This class will introduce students to a variety of reading and writing skills that will help them to become familiar with literary terms, text structures, and reading strategies.
 They will learn how to develop their writing in response to the literature using narratives, argument writing, and informational writing.
 Students will read texts that will include short stories, poems, nonfiction texts, and drama.
 Students will begin to prepare for the Literature Keystone exam in this class.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Literature Keystone exam at the conclusion of this class.
 Available Sections: Honors, CP, Career

-\Literature and Composition 2: 1 credit - This class is a continuation of Literature and Composition 1 as students finish preparing for the Literature Keystone exam in the Spring.
+Literature and Composition 2: 1 credit - This class is a continuation of Literature and Composition 1 as students finish preparing for the Literature Keystone exam in the spring.
 Students will read novels as well as online texts to show mastery of literature standards for fiction and nonfiction.
 They will be able to apply critical reading and thinking skills to help analyze and evaluate texts.
 They will continue to develop writing skills in response to the literature.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Literature Keystone exam at the conclusion of this class.
 Available Sections: Honors, CP, Career.
-Prerequisite - Literature and Composition 1.
+Prerequisite: Literature and Composition 1.